 - Don’t stare.
 This may sound obvious, but this is a major complaint within the konyoku onsen community.
 The word wani, or crocodile, is a term coined by onsen goers for someone who waits and watches for any flash of bare skin.
 Don’t be a wani!

 - Don’t converse loudly.
-Again, this is a rule that doesn’t apply strictly to onsen.
+Again, this is a rule that doesn’t apply strictly to an onsen.
 In Japan, bathing is seen as a means of relaxation and cleansing the soul of stress and fatigue.
-Try not to ruin other patrons’ experience by talking loudly with your friends.
+Try not to ruin other patrons’ experiences by talking loudly with your friends.

 Every konyoku onsen is different, so I cannot stress enough how important it is to research and ask questions about the specific hot spring you will be visiting.
-Now that you know the tips and tricks of relaxing natural spas, here are more than 20 recommendations for some beautiful spots to enjoy konyoku in the Kanto, Kansai and Kyushu regions.
+Now that you know the tips and tricks of relaxing natural spas, here are our recommendations for some beautiful spots to enjoy konyoku all around Japan.

 Do you have any konyoku onsen stories or tips? ♨ Let us know in the comments below.